Returning the Pack

 What happens if I can’t find my account number?

 Gladstone Brookes has special agreements with a number of financial institutions who provide a ‘Pre-Submission’ service; aiming to identify PPI attached to clients agreements, before a claim is submitted.
 This process also aims to provide any account numbers necessary to make the claim.
 Speak to one of our helpful advisers onwho will be able to advise you which of your lenders offer this process.

-What do I do if my bank or lender is not on the list?
+What if my bank or lender does not have a Pre-submission process?